Constituent Congress of Peru (1822)

 The Constituent Congress of Peru, 1822 was the first democratically elected institution in Peru.
 Its members, called deputies, were appointed by popular election called by the liberator José de San Martín, who then exercised power as Protector of Peru.
 The main task of this meeting was to give the Republic of Peru its first constitution, which was the liberal constitution of 1823.
-Also, before the retirement of San Martín, presented the Executive to three members, who formed a collegial body called the Supreme Governing Board and whose head was General José de la Mar. subsequently ratified in succession to the former presidents of the Republic of Peru: José de la Riva Agüero and José Bernardo de Tagle (better known as the Marquis of Torre Tagle).
+Also, before the retirement of San Martín, presented the Executive to three members, who formed a collegial body called the Supreme Governing Junta and whose head was General José de la Mar.
+It was subsequently ratified in succession to the former presidents of the Republic of Peru: José de la Riva Agüero and José Bernardo de Tagle (better known as the Marquis of Torre Tagle).